trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 install the `wasm32-unknown-unknwon` target with rustup.
 The `proto-alpha` feature is necessary to get access to the functions specific to the DAL.

-Since the files archive kernel is simple enough, we will put all its code in the file `src/lib.rs`.
+Since the file archive kernel is simple enough, we will put all its code in the file `src/lib.rs`.

 ### Task 1.
 Fetching the DAL Parameters